CASE / REFERENCE | READING TIME: 6 MINUTES | 29 APRIL

-Using digital strategies, such as pull-marketing, we laid the foundations for the business, sales, and customer relationships so the client would be able to grow properly.
-The company had developed well for many years, but they were aware that traditional sales processes would be further challenged and that new thinking would be required.
+Using digital Pull Marketing strategies, we laid the foundations for the business, sales, and customer relationships so the client would be able to grow properly.
+The company had many years of positive growth, but they were aware that their traditional sales processes would be further challenged and that new processes would be required.
 The partnership started in early 2018.
-The company, which lacked a digital face at that time, works with various types of security systems for both individuals and companies.
+The company, which lacked a digital presence at that time, works with various types of security systems for both individuals and companies.

 Some insights, tips & lessons that we have brought with us in the digital transformation are:

-- Get digitally mature, prepare your organization for digitalization by investing time and focus on strategy, not just to survive, but to thrive.
+- Get digitally mature, prepare your organization for digitalization by investing time and focusing on strategy, not just to survive, but to thrive.